Argentine president rejects constitution reform, backs judicial changes

-BUENOS AIRES Argentine President Cristina Fernandez told Congress on Friday she will not push for a constitutional overhaul that would let her run for a third consecutive term but will go ahead with a broad judicial reform proposal.
+BUENOS AIRES, March 1 Argentine President Cristina Fernandez told Congress on Friday she will not push for a constitutional overhaul that would let her run for a third consecutive term but will go ahead with a broad judicial reform proposal.

 Fernandez, who has been in power for six years, will now have to step down after the next presidential election in 2015.
 Some of her supporters had sought a constitutional change allowing her to stand again.